xanhacks/ctf-docs/docs/pwn/buffer-overflow/30-ret2libc-x64-aslr.md

 ---

+We have a padding of 136 !
+Now, we need to bypass `NX` and `ASLR`.

-To bypass `NX`, we will use a ROPChain.
-To bypass `ASLR`, we will leak the address of a function (in the GOT) to calculate the base address of `libc` and call the `main` function again to executes our final payload with the right offsets.
+1. To bypass `NX`, we will use ROPChains to execute our code.
+2. To bypass `ASLR`, we will leak the address of a function (in the GOT) to calculate the base address of `libc` and call the `main` function again to executes our final payload with the right offsets.

 Source code :

 ```python
 #!/usr/bin/env python3